 Reducing Pain And Wound Inflammation With Compounds

+One may add local anesthetics to most compounded preparations.
+The addition of local anesthetics makes the manipulation of a wound less painful for patients by reducing the discomfort associated with many ulcers such as hypertensive ulcers, ischemic ulcers or ulcers associated with vasculitis.
+In addition, local anesthetics can serve to increase blood flow to the wound by reducing the pain associated with vasoconstrictive phenomena.
 Clinicians may add a variety of anti-inflammatories such as diclofenac (Voltaren, Novartis) or flurbiprofen (Ocufen, Allergan) to a compounded wound healing preparation to reduce inflammation and inflammation-associated pain.
 Anti-inflammatories work by inhibiting prostaglandin synthesis, which tissue injury induces and results in the lowering of the threshold for sensory nerves to activate and cause pain.
 The anti-inflammatories act by inhibiting arachidonic acid, preventing the formation of inducible prostaglandins, and offering the benefit of local anti-inflammatory activity without the risks associated with the systemic administration of anti-inflammatories.

 How Topical Compounds Reduce Bioburden